Home

 Structure of the Program

-Political Science and International Relations (PSIR) Programme lasts four years.
-All of the courses in first and second year are composed of must courses, while in the third and fourth years courses are made of a combination of must and elective courses.
-The content of the courses are listed below (You can reach to the course programme and/or website by clicking on the course names written in bold)
+Political Science and International Relations (PSIR) Program lasts four years.
+All of the courses in first and second year are composed of must courses.
+The third year's courses are made of a combination of must and elective courses and the fourth-year courses are elective courses.
+The content of the courses are listed below (You can reach to the course program and/or website by clicking on the course names written in bold)

 CURRICULUM